The Registration Process

 Publication of registration information

-ECHA publishes information included in the registrations dossiers on its website.
+ECHA publishes information included in the registration dossiers on their public dissemination website.
 The information published covers the identity of the substance, the results of studies on its intrinsic properties and hazard profiles, the levels where no adverse effects are expected for human health or the environment, its classification and labelling, as well as guidance on its safe use.
 If not claimed confidential by the registrant, ECHA will also publish information on the degree of purity essential for classification and labelling, total tonnage band, (robust) study summaries, information in the safety data sheet and the trade name.
 Under certain circumstances, the IUPAC name can be claimed confidential.
 In these cases, the registrant must provide a public name that ECHA can use for dissemination purposes.

 Before submitting their dossiers, registrants have the opportunity to request that certain data be kept confidential and to check what information will be publicly available.
 All confidentiality requests will be assessed by ECHA.